DangerDC/hamtheman/README.md

 # HamTheMan
-HamTheMan (htm) is a Discord bot for various ham radio related things, including callsign lookups (globally with HamQTH), solar conditions, time, and a morse code translator.
+HamTheMan/Baofeng (htm/bao) is a Discord bot for various ham radio related things, including callsign lookups, solar conditions, time, a morse code translator, and amateur band allocations.

 # Getting started
 Make sure you are running Python 3.6 or higher.